Haokaiiii/Discord_TTS_Bot/README.md

   Example: `!stats daily`

 - **`!show_relationships`**
-  Generates a heatmap of the current server’s user co-presence (how long they spend together in voice channels).
+  Generates a **heatmap of absolute co-presence** in voice channels, sorted by each user's total voice time (largest to smallest).

+- **`!show_relationships_relative`**
+  Generates a **relative** co-presence heatmap, showing the percentage of mutual time compared to each pair’s minimum total voice time, also sorted by total voice time.

 - **`!leave`**
   Instructs the bot to leave the voice channel it’s currently connected to.